USAFE-AFAFRICA Wing Leaders make history at Aviano Air Base, Italy

-Wing senior leaders and spouses from around U.S. Air Forces in Europe and Air Forces Africa gathered for a Wing Leadership Conference held for the first time at Aviano Air Base, Italy, April 8 - 12, 2024.
+AVIANO AIR BASE, Italy – Wing senior leaders and spouses from around U.S. Air Forces in Europe and Air Forces Africa gathered for a Wing Leadership Conference held for the first time at Aviano Air Base, Italy, April 8 - 11, 2024.

 The conference was tailored to provide region-specific discussion on how best to serve with NATO allied and partner nation air forces, focusing specifically on strategic thinking and institutional leadership.
 The conference gave the leadership an opportunity to discuss operational and mission topics to build a more effective force.